Elephant1214/MCPEAlphaServer/README.md

 # MCPE Alpha Server
-A server for the MCPE Alpha.
+A server for MCPE Alpha.
 0.14.3 is planned as the first supported version with eventual expansion to multiple versions.

 ### Resources
 Along with looking at (very old) source from various servers that already exist: